awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 ## EC2InstanceProfileForImageBuilderECRContainerBuilds policy<a name="sec-iam-manpol-EC2InstanceProfileForImageBuilderECRContainerBuilds"></a>

-The **EC2InstanceProfileForImageBuilderECRContainerBuilds** policy grants the minimum permissions required for an Amazon EC2 instance when working with Image Builder to build Docker images and then register and store the images in an Amazon ECR container repository\.
+The **EC2InstanceProfileForImageBuilderECRContainerBuilds** policy grants the minimum permissions required for an EC2 instance when working with Image Builder to build Docker images and then register and store the images in an Amazon ECR container repository\.
 This does not include permissions required to use the Systems Manager Agent\.

 ### Permissions details<a name="sec-iam-manpol-EC2InstanceProfileForImageBuilderECRContainerBuilds-details"></a>